davidpet/snippets/cpp/Collections/027 - Priority Queue, Minheap, Maxheap - explanation.md

 # Priority Queue, Minheap, Maxheap

+Priority Queue in C++ is a type of queue but unlike the traditional queue data structure, each element of the priority queue has a priority associated with it.
+The priority of the elements in a priority queue determines the deletion order.

 In this code snippet, we first include the necessary libraries.
 We need `<queue>` for `priority_queue`, `<vector>` for `vector`, and `<functional>` for `greater<int>`.

 We then declare a `priority_queue<int>` which is a max heap by default.
 We insert some elements using `push()` and print the top element using `top()`.
 We then remove the top element using `pop()` and print the top element again.